 Nurture: Clarity: A relaxing, clearing blend, beneficial for hangovers, apathy and confusion, giving a feeling of clarity.
-It contains essential oils of Lavandin, cornmint, basil and Roman chamomile.
+Contains essential oils of Lavandin, cornmint, basil and Roman chamomile.

-Nurture Courage: This pure essential oil blend is designed to help increase confidence and courage and can be inhaled regularly for a spiritually strengthening effect.
-It contains lavandin, melissa, cornmint and basil.
+Nurture: Courage: This pure essential oil blend is designed to help increase confidence and courage and can be inhaled regularly for a spiritually strengthening effect.
+Contains lavandin, melissa, cornmint and basil.

-Nurture Joy: A beautiful, uplifting blend to help bring joy to the heart and soul.
-It contains rosewood, bergamot, rose Otto and eucalyptus (staigeriana).
+Nurture: Joy: A beautiful, uplifting blend to help bring joy to the heart and soul.
+Contains rosewood, bergamot, rose Otto and eucalyptus (staigeriana).

-Nurture Love: A carefully chosen blend of essential oils to warm the heart.
+Nurture: Love: A carefully chosen blend of essential oils to warm the heart.
 The blend can also be used in the bedroom.
-It contains rosewood, ylang ylang, jasmine and lavandin.
+Contains rosewood, ylang ylang, jasmine and lavandin

-Nurture Meditation: A spiritual blend of essential oils to help promote thought and concentration.
+Nurture: Meditation: A spiritual blend of essential oils to help promote thought and concentration.
 Use regularly for good effect.
-It contains frankincense, rosemary, basil and lavender.
+Contains frankincense, rosemary, basil and lavender.

-Nurture Purification: These essential oils have been chosen to help cleanse and detoxify the mind and spirit to bring newness of thought and being.
-It contains cypress, bitter orange, basil and sweet marjoram.
+Nurture: Purification: These essential oils have been chosen to help cleans and detoxify the mind and spirit to bring newness of thought and being.
+Contains: cypress, bitter orange, basil and sweet marjoram.

-Nurture Spirituality: A blend of essential oils to help create mental vision, clarity and peace.
+Nurture: Spirituality: A blend of essential oils to help create mental vision, clarity and peace.
 Used regularly the oils can help bring a state of calm and oneness with the world.
-It contains frankincense, cedarwood, patchouli and eucalyptus (staigeriana).
+Contains: frankincense, cedarwood, patchouli and eucalyptus (staigeriana).